Our Growth Mirrors the Revitalization of Pittsburgh

 Under Dr. Kupfer’s guidance, the Department continued cutting-edge research that advanced the knowledge base for the diagnosis and treatment of psychiatric illnesses.
 He promoted widespread collaborations between clinical investigators in psychiatry and those in the neuroscience and other basic sciences.
 Among his many accomplishments, he established a chronobiology lab—one of the first of its kind in the country.
 He was a leader in evaluating sleep as a biological marker of depression, contributing to the biological revolution in psychiatry.
 After 26 years of leading the Department to unprecedented excellence, Dr. Kupfer stepped down in 2009, handing over the reins to another innovative leader, David A. Lewis, MD, whom Dr. Kupfer had recruited to the Department faculty and mentored for many years.

 With a keen eye on the future, Dr. Lewis serves as current Chairman of the Department and Medical Director and Director of Research for WPIC, now known as UPMC Western Psychiatric Hospital.
 An internationally recognized expert in the neurobiology of schizophrenia, Dr. Lewis holds the ranks of Distinguished Professor of Psychiatry and Neuroscience and Thomas Detre Professor of Academic Psychiatry.
-He also serves as Director of the Translational Neuroscience Program and Director of a National Institute of Mental Health (NIMH) Conte Center for the Neuroscience of Mental Disorders, which is focused on understanding the role of cortical dysfunction in the pathophysiology of schizophrenia.
+He also serves as Director of the Translational Neuroscience Program.

 Under Dr. Lewis’s leadership, the Department’s translational research activities have increased with the recruitment of many bright, young faculty members.
 The Department’s clinical research programs have also grown, retaining their focus on developing and implementing novel therapeutic strategies, while an increasing number of investigators examine the mechanisms of illnesses and interventions.
 Fostering the research career development of junior faculty and facilitating their transition to independent investigator status remains a top priority.